chocolatey/choco-wiki/CommandsUninstall.md

-## Chocolatey Uninstall (choco uninstall / cuninst)
+## Chocolatey Uninstall (choco uninstall)

 Uninstalls a package or a list of packages.
+`choco uninstall packageName` - some folks will shortcut with `cuninst` as in `cuninst packageName`.

 Usage: choco uninstall pkg [pkg2 pkgN] [options/switches]